neumino/neumino.github.io/movies.md

-### Tarung Sarung
+### The Minimalists: Less Is Now
-*Released on 2020-12-31, vote average 8*
+*Released on 2021-01-01, vote average 6.9*

-Wealthy and spoiled, a young man finds something to fight for when he falls in love with an environmental activist protesting his family&#39;s business.
+They&#39;ve built a movement out of minimalism.
+Longtime friends Joshua Fields Millburn and Ryan Nicodemus share how our lives can be better with less.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/V48qhATHklc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/jn-xbOCZOiQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>